DVLab-NTU/qsyn/README.md

    cd build
    ```

-2. run CMake to generate Makefiles
+2. run CMake to generate Makefiles, if this step fails, you might have to install `blas` and `lapack` libraries

    ```shell!
    cmake ..
    ```

 3. run `make` to build up the executable, you would want to crank up the number of threads to speed up the compilation process

    ```shell!
     make -j16
    ```